777arc/PySDR/content/cyclostationary.rst

 Time Smoothing Method (TSM)
 ***************************

 Next we will look at an implementation of the TSM in Python.
 The code snippet below divides the signal into *num_windows* blocks, each of length *Nw* with an overlap of *Noverlap*.
 Note that the overlap functionality is not required, but tends to help make a nicer output.
 The signal is then multiplied by a window function (in this case, Hanning, but it can be any window) and the FFT is taken.
 The SCF is then calculated by averaging the result from each block.
-The window length plays the same exact role as in the FSM determining the resolution/smoothness tradeoff.
+The window length plays the same exact role as in the FSM determining the resolution/smoothness trade-off.

 .. code-block:: python